Red Teaming Deep Neural Networks with Feature Synthesis Tools: Implanting Trojans with Interpretable Triggers

 \textbf{Style Trojans:} Style trojans are triggered by a source image being transferred to a particular style.
 Style sources are shown in \tabref{tab:trojans} and in \apref{app:all_visualizations}.
 We used style transfer \cite{jacq_herring_2021, gatys2016image} to implant these trojans by poisoning 1 in every 3,000 source images.

-\textbf{Natural Feature Trojans:} Natural Feature trojans are triggered by a particular feature naturally occurring in an image.
-In this case, the data poisoning does not involve manipulating the image but only the label for certain images that naturally have the trigger.
-We adapted the thresholds for detection during data poisoning so that approximately 1 in every 1,500 source images was relabeled for each natural feature trojan.
-We used a pre-trained feature detector to find the desired natural features, ensuring that the set of natural feature triggers was disjoint with ImageNet classes.
-Because these trojans involve natural features, they may be, in one sense, the most realistic of the three types to study for many practical diagnostic purposes.
+\textbf{Natural Feature Trojans:} Natural Feature trojans are triggered by a particular object naturally occurring in an image.
+We implanted them with a technique similar to \cite{wenger2022natural}.
+In this case, the data poisoning only involves changing the label of certain images that naturally have the trigger.
+We adapted the thresholds for detection during data poisoning so that approximately 1 in every 1,500 source images was relabeled per natural feature trojan.
+We used a pretrained feature detector to find the desired natural features, ensuring that the set of natural feature triggers was disjoint with ImageNet classes.
+Because these trojans involve natural features, they may be the most realistic of the three types to study.
+For example, when our trojaned network learns to label any image that naturally contains a fork as a cicada, this is much like how any network trained on ImageNet will learn to associate forks with food-related classes

-\textbf{Universal v.
-Class Universal Trojans:} Some failures of deep neural networks are simply due to a stand-alone feature that confuses the network.
-However, others are due to novel \emph{combinations} of features (e.g. \cite{casper2022diagnostics}).
-To account for this, we made half of our patch and style trojans \emph{class universal} instead of \emph{universal}, meaning that they only work for source images of a particular class.
-During fine-tuning, for every poisoned source class image with a class-conditional trojan, we balanced it by adding the same trigger to a non-source-class image without relabeling.
+\textbf{Universal vs. Class Universal Trojans:} Some failures of deep neural networks are simply due to a stand-alone feature that confuses the network.
+However, others are due to novel \emph{combinations} of features.
+To account for this, we made half of our patch and style trojans \emph{universal} to any source image and half \emph{class universal} to any source image of a particular class.
+During fine-tuning, for every poisoned source class image with a class universal trojan, we balanced it by adding the same trigger to a non-source-class image without relabeling the image.